htran2isnotadev/not-in-the-mizu5/README.md

 # A Mizu5 death overlay for Not In The Groove (NotITG).

-A dumb idea I made when the Mizu5 incident was happening (go to [this video](https://youtu.be/tTGkESKhhkQ) for a short overview).
+A dumb idea I made when the Mizu5 incident was happening (go to [this video](https://youtu.be/tTGkESKhhkQ) for a summary of this hell of a chaos).

 ## Installation